caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 - *Prototype*—experimenting to make the ideas tangible
 - *Test*—testing and iteration

-- **1. Empathize phase**: In the empathize phase, designers engage in user research by designing proto-personas and developing empathy for their users through qualitative and quantitative research data.

-  - *Empathy synthesis*: In empathy synthesis, you'll use affinity diagrams and empathy maps to analyze your user research data.
-Each design thinking phase cycle requires synthesizing results as deliverables.

-- **2. Define phase**: In the define phase, you create user personas from your synthesized data.

-  - *Goal*: The goal of the define phase is to define the problem to begin the ideation phase.

-As you move forward in the design thinking process, communicate how the process is additive.
-We'll use our empathy knowledge to help execute the define phase of the process through defining a problem.

 **Proto-personas and user personas are two different things.**

 - Proto-personas are based on a hypothesis—your best guess.